 A group of friends and I started a little “coven”, somewhat based on The Craft, somewhat influenced by Hocus Pocus.
 We would sit on the shotput slabs and talk about magic and all things delightfully witchy.
 A long cry from what I do now, but I miss those times where I could convene with others and talk magic.

-When Earthdragon introduced me to actual Witchcraft, when I was about 11 I was struck by how natural it seemed for me, it was more natural to believe in a god and goddess than an angry wrathful god that I was taught about.
+When I was introduced to actual Witchcraft, when I was about 11 I was struck by how natural it seemed for me.
 It was easy for me to accept that magic was everywhere as my parents never stifled my belief in fairies, and astrology and animals and plants having souls.
 It was natural to believe that the moon and the stars could offer solace and power in times of need, as it was already a part of my world view.

-I started opening up to my friends about what I’d actually found and a new little witches “coven” was created, this one of course was also to disband as we all took different paths in life.
+I started opening up to my friends about witchcraft and a new little witches “coven” was created, this one of course was also to disband as we all took different paths in life.
 Although one of the people from the old group still identifies as Pagan, he is not on the same path as me.
-I realise now that being called by Hekate it was inevitable that I would be as “Solitary” in my craft as she was in her wanderings.
+I realise now that being called to this path would lead me down a lonely road.

 I was the go-to witchling, and kind of still am I guess.
 Many others in Primary school began to question their faith in Christianity, some of course would reconnect with the Christian God with renewed strength while others explored a variety of options until becoming Atheist.
 A few people are also Agnostic and some are quite magically minded themselves.